Categories: SSC CGL

 Home » SSC CGL » What is SSC CGL Exam?

-SSC CGL stands for Staff Selection Commission Combined Graduate Level.
-It is a national-level government exam conducted by the Staff Selection Commission (SSC) to recruit graduates for Group B and Group C posts in different ministries, departments, and organisations under the Government of India.
-If you are a graduate looking for a central government job with a good salary, job security, career growth, and departmental exposure, the SSC CGL exam is one of the most preferred options.
-Every year, lakhs of candidates apply for SSC CGL because it opens opportunities in departments such as Income Tax, CBIC, CBI, Enforcement Directorate, CAG, CSS, Ministry of External Affairs, and other central government offices.
+The SSC CGL stands for Staff Selection Commission Combined Graduate Level, a national-level government exam conducted by the Staff Selection Commission (SSC) to recruit graduates for Group B and Group C posts in various ministries, departments, and organisations under the Government of India.
+Every year, the release of the SSC CGL notification attracts lakhs of aspirants who are looking for stable central government jobs with good salary, job security, career growth, and departmental exposure.
+Through the SSC CGL exam, candidates get opportunities to work in prestigious departments such as Income Tax, CBIC, CBI, Enforcement Directorate, CAG, CSS, Ministry of External Affairs, and several other central government offices.

 Key Information on SSC CGL Exam